AltoSolid/credit-card__glasmorphism/readme.md

 # Glassmorphism Credit Card
-This objective of this project is to practice both HTML & CSS as well as the glassmorphism trend.
+The objective of this project is to practice both HTML & CSS as well as the glassmorphism trend.

 (I tried to copy this [original image](https://i.ytimg.com/vi/uRVnX0k593E/maxresdefault.jpg))